Botffy/polyskel/README.md

 For a modern and excellent overview of the topic please refer to Stefan Huber's excellent [Computing Straight Skeleton and Motorcycle Graphs: Theory and Practice](https://www.sthu.org/research/publications/files/phdthesis.pdf).

 Use `demo.py <example-file>` for a demonstration.

+---

+OH WOW, this is actually being used!

+Check out [Yongha Hwang's fork](https://github.com/yonghah/polyskel) to see polyskel in [real-life action](https://github.com/yonghah/polyskel/blob/master/Create%20layout%20network%20using%20straight%20skeletons%20.ipynb) <3 <3 <3.

+So it's not THAT crap, after all.